Vignesh-Mudumba/RuleEngineWithAST/README.md

 There are package.json files in the frontend folder as well as in the backend folder .You can go the respective directories(frontend , backend) and type "npm install" in the terminal to install all the required dependencies.

 ### Steps to run
-  - ### Go to the frontend directory in the terminal and type "npm install" to install the required dependencies for the frontend.
+  - ### Go to the backend directory in the terminal and type "npm install" to install the required dependencies for the backend.
-  - ### In the same terminal , type "npm start" to start the server .
+  - ### In the same terminal , type "npm run dev" to start the server.
-  - ### Open a new terminal,Go to the backend directory in the terminal and type "npm install" to install the required dependencies for          the backend.
+  - ### Open a new terminal,Go to the frontend directory in the terminal and type "npm install" to install the required dependencies for          the frontend.
-  - ### In the same terminal , type "npm run dev" to start the server .
+  - ### In the same terminal , type "npm start" to start the server.